 I’ll start by covering the two essential games that anyone interested in VR fitness needs to own, These are the reliable staples that can form the backbone of any VR fitness routine, with proven results for weight loss, increased fitness and improved body composition.

-I’ll then break down further active titles by genre, showing you the best titles you can buy that match your gaming preferences, be it punching, sword fighting, ball sports, shooting etc. I’ll also highlight some of the best upcoming titles to look out for later in the year.
+I’ll then break down further active titles by genre, showing you the best titles you can buy that match your gaming preferences, be it punching, sword fighting, ball sports, shooting, etc.

 Ok enough background, let’s get to the games!

 Essential Fitness Games: Beat Saber & Box VR

 First up, when it comes to using the Oculus Quest for exercise there are two titles that everybody should own.
 Combined these two games will give you a complete upper and lower body workout.

 Beat Saber (=)

 Hands down the best selling VR game ever, this game needs no introduction.
 Slice blocks with twin light-sabers to the beat of the music, this is a simple rhythm game at heart but with a style and polish like no other.
 It feels incredible to play, exhilarating rather than exhausting, with various difficulty levels that allow for both instant accessibility, whilst also providing a lifetime challenge to reach mastery.
 Check out our Beat Saber review for the PC version, the Quest version plays identically.